unilight/sheet/README.md

 ### I am new to MOS prediction research.
 I want to train models!

 You are in the right place!
-This is the main purpose of the dataset.
+This is the main purpose of SHEET.

-We provide complete experiment recipes (= set of scripts to download and process the dataset, train and evaluate models), as in many speech processing based repositories ([ESPNet](https://github.com/espnet/espnet), [ParallelWaveGAN](https://github.com/kan-bayashi/ParallelWaveGAN), etc.).
-This style originated from kaldi.
+We provide complete experiment recipes, i.e., set of scripts to download and process the dataset, train and evaluate models.
+This structure originated from Kaldi, and is also used in many speech processing based repositories ([ESPNet](https://github.com/espnet/espnet), [ParallelWaveGAN](https://github.com/kan-bayashi/ParallelWaveGAN), etc.).

 Please follow the [installation instructions](#instsallation) first, then see [egs/README.md](egs/) for how to start.

 ### I already have my MOS predictor.
 I just want to do benchmarking!

+We provide scripts to collect the test sets conveniently.
+These scripts can be run on Linux-like platforms with basic python requirements, such that you do not need to instal all the heavy packages, like PyTorch.

+Please see [the related section in egs/README.md](egs#get-the-test-sets-in-mos-bench) for detailed instructions.

 ### I just want to use your trained MOS predictor!